smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 | Bravo    |
 | Charlie  |

-- The expected output would be Bravo and Charlie, as they have a workflow that has started but has not been completed.
+- The expected output would be `Bravo` and `Charlie`, as they have a workflow that has started but has not been completed.
 - **Bonus:** Write this query using only the `COUNT` function with no subqueries.
 Can you figure out the trick?

 [🔙 Back to Table of Contents](#table-of-contents)